erfanghorbanee/Django-Ecommerce/README.md

 # django-ecommerce
-A ecommerce website using Django framework.
+An ecommerce website using Django framework.